★★★★★

 Cinnamon spice cake being lifted out of baking dish.

-Why this Cake Is Best
+Why this Cinnamon Cake Is Best

 This Cinnamon Cake comes together from start to “fork in your mouth” in under an hour with only a few ingredients.
-However, it tastes so divine that everyone will think you spent all day in the kitchen.

 • This recipe calls for a 13×9” baking dish, so decorating this cake is a breeze—no fussy layers or intricate piping here.